AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 - Handling non-existent filter values (should not error for roles/statuses but should for Tag Groups)
 - Updating JavaFX `ObservableList` reactively

-Solution: Created specialized predicate classes and combined them with `Predicate.or()`, with validation only for Tag Groups.
+Solution: Created specialised predicate classes and combined them with more lenient "or" logic

 #### 4. Tag Group Deletion Validation